 The Amazing Flight of Little Ray

 Fish have strong senses.
-Little Ray is purposefully reactive, appropriately responsive and consciously alert to his positive and negative results.
-His flight is a battle.
+Little Ray is purposefully motivated, appropriately responsive and consciously alert to his positive and negative results.
+Still, his flight is a battle.

 The experience is awkward, unsettling and exhausting.
 Stingrays are not born to fly.
 Like high divers, they leap, then start falling.
 Movement adds "wow", not height, to their flight.